Top 3PL Companies

 Small businesses that ship heavy packages.
 Due to the care and costs involved with managing heavier products, Red Stag is good for businesses selling products that are outside of a small or lightweight scope.

 FedEx is the largest company on this list.
-As one of the major shipping carriers in the US, they own and operate a network of warehouses to help you get orders to customers quickly.
+As one of the major shipping couriers in the US, they own and operate a network of warehouses to help you get orders to customers quickly.
 They mainly work with large enterprises due to the size of their network.
 Small and medium-sized businesses likely won’t work with FedEx.

 FedEx’s software is fairly easy to use and is more of a large enterprise platform.